Where are we?

 Stones will therefore vary slightly from the images used on product pages.

-All Janine Binneman Jewellery pieces are locally handmade; we use quality materials and take care in our manufacturing.
+All Janine Binneman Jewellery pieces are locally handmade and sourced; we use quality materials and take care in our manufacturing.
 Please allow for slight variations in shapes and sizes.
 We do try our best to be accurate.
 Please note that each gemstone is unique and may differ slightly.

 Our hand engraving is done free hand and is the engravers hand writing, it may differ on pieces, we do our best to be as accurate as possible.

 All our pieces are made to be functional, but like all jewellery care must be taken when wearing them.
 We will repair any Janine Binneman Jewellery pieces within 3 months of purchase, if the repair needed is due to a manufacturing fault.